 Acropolis of Athens: The most famous and visited attraction in Greece and a UNESCO World Heritage Site, the Acropolis is truly a sight to behold, known for the iconic Parthenon.
 Buying tickets in advance is highly recommended, and I recommend visiting in the morning or at sunset to avoid crowds.

 Acropolis Museum: The Acropolis Museum is an archaeological museum focused on what has been found on the archaeological site of the Acropolis of Athens.
-The museum displays detailed descriptions for most of the artifacts found and the dates when artifacts were made.
+The museum displays detailed descriptions of most of the artifacts found and the dates when the artifacts were made.
 The museum also features a glass floor and archaeological site, allowing visitors to get a closer look at archaeologists’ ongoing excavations through a glass floor.

 Santorini: Receiving over 2 million visitors every year, Santorini is the most popular Greek island.
 Popular attractions include seeing the sunset in Oia, the Akrotiri archaeological site, the Three Bells of Fira, visiting wineries, and the Perívolos and Vlichada black sand beaches.